What does it mean to be a barista?

 [Corporate and Entrepreneurship training offered by Bellissimo coffee advisors]

-ABC’s workshops are made to provide you with the training and information needed to be successful in the highly competitive specialty coffee market of today.
+American Barista and Coffee School (ABC)ABC’s workshops are made to provide you with the training and information you need to be successful in today’s highly competitive specialty coffee market.
 These sessions include demos and lectures, followed by practical learning.

 Small workshop sizes ensure a personalized learning experience under the tutelage of coffee business professionals who have owned and successfully run coffee businesses.